andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 categories: diy
 ---

 Sound leaves no evidence.
 There's no stain on the ceiling, no crack in the plaster — nothing you can point at and say *there*.
 An apartment can feel silent at noon and turn hostile at 2&nbsp;a.m., when a bass note rolls through the wall, not loud enough to complain about, just loud enough that your body is now *awake*.
 Your jaw clenches.
-Not because the sound is dangerous, but because someone else — unknowingly — just decided how your next day is going to go.
+The sound isn't dangerous.
+The problem is the helplessness: someone else unknowingly decides how your next day goes.

-For years I tried the usual arsenal — earplugs, white noise, therapy, bargaining with neighbors.
+For years I tried the usual arsenal: earplugs, white noise, therapy, bargaining with neighbors.
 Nothing worked.
 Actual silence is rare when you rent in a city.

 Suffice to say, I did not jump to *designing a soundproof sleep capsule* right away.